blog-feed-header

 2. Financial Control – Including how workers are paid, whether expenses are reimbursed, and whether the worker offers their services to the marketplace.

-3. Type of Relationship – Including written contracts, whether benefits are offered, the permanency of relationship, and whether the worker provides services that are key aspects of the business.
+3. Type of Relationship – Including written contracts, whether benefits are offered, the permanency of the relationship, and whether the worker provides services that are key aspects of the business.

-Questions to help determine the “Evidence of Control” are more expanded in the preparation of Federal Form SS-8.
-While filing of Form SS-8 is not necessarily recommended, by answering these questions included on Form SS-8, you can determine substantial guidance in determining whether a service provider should be treated as an employee or an independent contractor.
+Questions to help determine the “Evidence of Control” are expanded in the preparation of Federal Form SS-8.
+While filing Form SS-8 is not necessarily recommended, by answering these questions included on Form SS-8, you can determine substantial guidance in determining whether a service provider should be treated as an employee or an independent contractor.

 While the above criteria help to answer the question of employee versus independent contractor status for the IRS, the Department of Labor ruling is slightly different.